xsdk-project/GettingStarted/docs/subPackages.rst

 .. _subpackages-label:

-xSDK Package Descriptions
+xSDK package descriptions
 ==================

-This lists the xSDK packages with a short discription of each
+Below is a list of the xSDK packages with a short discription of each.

 Alquimia_
 -----------------

 .. _Alquimia: https://www.github.com/LBL-EESA/alquimia-dev

-Provides an API for providing mature geochemistry and biogeochemistry capabilities to reactive transport codes.
-It is not a geochemistry solver--it is a library comprising data structures and interfaces that wrap chemistry solvers (called chemistry engines) from well-established codes like PFlotran (http://www.pflotran.org) and CrunchFlow (http://www.csteefel.com/CrunchFlowIntroduction.html),
+Alquimia rovides an API for providing mature geochemistry and biogeochemistry capabilities to reactive transport codes.
+Alquimia is not a geochemistry solver; rather, it is a library comprising data structures and interfaces that wrap chemistry solvers (called chemistry engines) from well-established codes like PFlotran (http://www.pflotran.org) and CrunchFlow (http://www.csteefel.com/CrunchFlowIntroduction.html),